tomascupr/codexMCP/README.md

 ### 2. Simplified Tool Structure

 The tools API has been reorganized for clarity and ease of use, with a focus on the most essential coding tasks:
-- `generate_code`: Create new code across languages
-- `assess_code`: Evaluate and improve existing code
-- `explain`: Provide context-aware explanations
+- `code_generate`: Unified entry point for all code-generation tasks.
+- `review_code`: Assess code quality, security, style or other aspects.
+- `describe_codebase`: Explain the repository, a file, or a code snippet.
-- `search_codebase`: Find relevant code sections
+- `search_codebase`: Search and analyze code across multiple files based on natural language query.
-- `write_tests`: Generate comprehensive test suites
-- `write_openai_agent`: Create OpenAI agent implementations

 ### 3. Context-Aware Code Analysis

-The new `analyze_code_context` tool allows you to analyze code with awareness of its surrounding context, including related files.
-This provides deeper insights into how code fits into the broader architecture.
+The `describe_codebase` tool (when provided a file path) and `search_codebase` tool allow you to analyze code with awareness of its surrounding context.

 ### 4. Interactive Code Generation with Feedback Loop

-The `interactive_code_generation` tool enables an iterative approach to code generation, where you can provide feedback on previous iterations to refine the results.
+The `code_generate` tool, when provided with feedback or an iteration count, enables an iterative approach to code generation, where you can provide feedback on previous iterations to refine the results.

 ### 5. Advanced Code Quality Assessment

-The `assess_code_quality` tool provides detailed code quality assessments with actionable suggestions for improvement, focusing on specific areas like performance, readability, or security.
+The `review_code` tool provides detailed code quality assessments with actionable suggestions for improvement, focusing on specific areas like performance, readability, or security.

 ### 6. Intelligent Code Search